-Monte Rosa lies on the border between Switzerland and Italy and is one of the best kept secrets in the Alps.
-The highest peak of the range is the Dufourspitze (4634 m) which is the highlight of the peaks you climb on this stunning mountain adventure.
+Monte Rosa lies on the border between Switzerland and Italy and is one of the best kept secrets of the Alps.
+The highest peak of the range is the Dufourspitze (4634 m), which is the highlight of the 4,000m+ peaks that you climb on this stunning mountain adventure.
 Speak to any mountaineer whose taken this trip and they’ll tell you how truly special it is.

 While we try and stick to the tried and tested itinerary below, the mountain and the weather sometimes has other ideas.
 We will always remain as flexible as possible, which is why we only work with experienced and knowledgeable guides, to make sure we can change any plans if required.

 You will meet with your guide for a briefing in the evening to go through the plan for the week, as well as to discuss the current weather and mountain conditions.
 Here you will have a chance to go through your kit under the experienced eye of your guide and can ask any questions that you may have.

 Training and acclimatisation

 On your first day you take the Klein Matterhorn lift to the middle station to do a refresh session on crampons on the glacier and begin your acclimatisation.
 After the session you will climb the easy ridge of Theodulo Horn in the afternoon to reach the Theodulo hut, where you will settle in for dinner and your first night at altitude.

 Today you make your way up to the Breithorn (4164m), your first 4000m peak of the week.
 This is great for further acclimatisation and you continue to progress your mountaineering skills.
 After reaching the summit you descend to the Ayas Hut and spend the night in the mountains at an altitude of 3400m.

 Waking up early, you set off from the Ayas Hut and aim to climb Castor (4228m) and if you have time you will also climb Pollux (4092m), before descending down to Zermatt for a welcome night back in the comfort of the hotel.